Florida Steel Buildings – Weather the Storm!

 Hurricane Season 2015 is upon us and while NOAA is forecasting a below-average number of storms - it's important to remember that it only takes one Category 5 storm to inflict immeasurable damage to a wide-spread area.
 It's also important to remember that for Florida residents - the statistical odds of taking a direct hit is substantial - as it has been nearly a decade since the state was last impacted by a major hurricane.
 Florida's string of luck in avoiding the impact from a major hurricane is the longest on record dating back to 1851.

-Irrespective of when the next hurricane hits, Florida steel buildings, West Palm Beach metal buildings, Miami steel buildings, Orlando steel buildings, Key West metal buildings, and Tampa metal buildings are sure to weather the storm.
+Irrespective of when the next hurricane hits, Florida metal buildings, West Palm Beach metal buildings, Miami steel buildings, Orlando steel buildings, Key West metal buildings, and Tampa metal buildings are sure to weather the storm.
 Properly engineered Florida steel buildings have a history of withstanding the ravages of hurricanes rather well.

 Buck Steel - Florida Steel Building Code Experts

-The codes for Florida steel buildings are some of the most stringent in the country and there's no better company to engineer your next Florida metal building project than Buck Steel.
+The codes for building in Florida are some of the most stringent in the country and there's no better company to engineer your next Florida metal building project than Buck Steel.
 You see, we are Floridians ourselves.
 Our corporate headquarters is on the border of Palm Beach County and Broward County.
 We know Florida like the back of our hand; we live here, we work here, we play here, we raise families here, we help our clients build here.

 Whether a steel church in Tampa, a metal warehouse in Vero Beach, a riding arena in Homestead, a backyard shop in West Palm Beach, a retail strip mall in Orlando, or a roof only building for hay storage in Ocala, we have successfully designed and erected hundred's of Florida steel buildings over the past decade, and in the process have gained an immeasurable amount experience with Florida steel buildings.